davGuzMal/davGuzMal/README.md

 # Here a little bit about me

-I am an Electronic Engineer with knowledge in software development and oriented to work as Full Stack Developer.
+I am an **Electronic Engineer** with knowledge in software development and oriented to work as **Full Stack Developer**.
 I studied my engineering career during 5 years in Colombia, then I started to discover and learn a lot of interesting technologies in both hardware and software.
 At 2018 I had already finished my career and since there I have gotten some experience working in the technology field.
 My more recent course was the Full Stack Developer in Soy Henry which I completed in December

 # What do I do?